On the mathematical treatment of the Born-Oppenheimer approximation: Comparison.

-Notice first that the presentations in Sections~\ref{traditional-bo} and~\ref{math-view} are slightly different since we removed the centre of mass motion in the latter and not in the former.
+has a finite $\rL^2$-norm.
+Notice that this hyperplane is formed by all configurations of the particles such that the total mass centre sits at $0$.
+With this correction, the description of the Born-Oppenheimer approximation in Section~\ref{traditional-bo} is meaningful. \\ The presentations in Sections~\ref{traditional-bo} and~\ref{math-view} are slightly different since we removed the centre of mass motion in the latter and not in the former.
 However this will not influence the discussion below.
 For their comparison, we shall use the framework of Section~\ref{math-view} making the following identifications: $x_n\leftrightarrow x$, $x_e\leftrightarrow y$, $T_e+W\leftrightarrow Q$, $T_e+W(x_n)\leftrightarrow Q(x)$, $T_n\leftrightarrow H_0-Q$. \\ In \cite{bh,w}, a ``complete, orthogonal set of eigenfunctions'' is considered and used to express the total wave function $\varphi$ as a superposition of such ``eigenfunctions''.
 In this set, there are true eigenfunctions and their orthogonality is expressed in term of the $\rL^2$ scalar product.
 As in the well-known case of the hydrogen atom, the set of true eigenfunctions is not complete.
 One has to add a contribution of the continuous spectrum.
 But it is not clear in \cite{bh,w} what are the (generalized) eigenfunctions associated to energies in the continuous spectrum.
 The properties of this set (completeness and orthogonality) are deduced from the self-adjointness of the electronic Hamiltonian, viewed in the full $\rL^2$-space, and its commutation with the nuclear position operators.
 Note that the commutation of unbounded self-adjoint operators is a subtle issue (see \cite{rs1}, p.
 270-276).
 Fortunately we shall not encounter a difficulty of this kind here.
 But the definition of (generalized) eigenfunctions has to be clarified.
 In fact, the rather involved notion of spectral resolution associated to the electronic Hamiltonian (see the Appendix) is hidden behind this.\\ Let us start with a simple situation.
 We consider the multiplication operator $T$ by the real variable $t$ in $\rL^2(\R_t)$ (this is a toy model for the position operators studied in \cite{w}).
 One can verify that $T$ is self-adjoint and compute its spectral resolution $S$.
 The latter is the identity operator on $\rL^2(\R_t)$ times the Lebesque measure $dt$ on $\R$ (that is the measure that associates to any finite interval its length).
 If $\Omega$ is such an interval and $\tau\in\rL^2(\R_t)$ then $S(\Omega)\tau =|\Omega|\tau$, where $|\Omega|$ is the length of $\Omega$.
 The completeness of $S$ is expressed by the formula

 which corresponds to \eqref{eq:superposition} and to \eqref{eq:decomp-phi}.
 The vectors in the range of $S(\Omega)$ for all possible $\Omega$ play the r\^ole of the electronic ``eigenvectors''.
 There is a kind of orthogonality.
 If $\Omega$ and $\Omega '$ are disjoint subsets in $\R$ then, for any $\tau, \tau '\in\rL^2(\R_t)$, it turns out that